Can A Nation Be Born In A Day

 This day transformed the people of God called Zion (not a place, but a people) forever, as Zion birthed the Bride of Christ, the Church, the followers of Christ, Kingdom or Israel of God, however you wish to refer to God’s people.

-Isaiah had previously revealed Zion would lose children and gain many more new children.
-The ancient Hebrew prophet was referring to a people, not a place:
+Isaiah had previously revealed Zion would lose children and gain many more new children:

 For your waste and desolate places,